-- © C grade average, 90% attendance and good standing in Year 10 - \$ \$435 per year - S RTO's require an upfront fee to be paid.
-Safety Bay Senior High School will subsidise 50% of course cost up to a maximum of \$1500 - 2 years
+- O grade average, 90% attendance and good standing in Year 10 competitive selection - \$ \$435 per year - S Private RTO's require an upfront fee to be paid.
+Safety Bay Senior High School will subsidise 50% of course cost up to a maximum of \$1500.
+TAFE resource fees, including uniforms, are charged separately based on the enrolled course.